Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: PLENA Hardware System

 \subsection{PLENA ISA}

 Our customized ISA is designed to cover all operations required for transformer inference.
 The instructions are structured to balance efficiency with flexibility and are built to support multiple transformer-based models and computation optimizations.
 In addition to FlashAttention, the ISA also supports different transformer variants, such as MHA, MLA~\cite{MLA}, and MoE~\cite{MoE}.
-A brief summary is provided in Table~\ref{tab:Custom_ISA}, with the detailed specification given in \Cref{tab:Custom_ISA_Spec}.
+A brief summary is provided in Table~\ref{tab:Custom_ISA}.

 To achieve the efficiency and flexibility balance, the ISA is designed to minimize overhead while maximizing utilization of compute and memory resources.
 This is achieved through features such as tile-level scheduling, which enables fine-grained control of computation and memory instructions at the tile granularity.
 Furthermore, the ISA defines dedicated instruction classes (Matrix, Vector, Scalar, Memory, and Control) that decouple responsibilities, simplify scheduling, and allow flexible mixing across different computation types.